 With Legal Innovate it is all about helping lawyers and their organisations successfully innovate to improve the way they deliver legal services now and into the future.
 I help organisations understand what’s going on, what’s available and find the right solutions.
 At the same time, I look to challenge their thinking and provide a fresh perspective to help them leverage technology.

 You’re the organizing force behind LawFest.
 What is LawFest and what does it have planned for the future?

-LawFest is a one-day event designed for all legal professionals with an interest in innovation and leveraging technology – attended by more than 250 attendees each year.
+LawFest is a one-day event for all legal professionals with an interest in innovation and leveraging technology.
+There were more than 250 attendees each year.
 In addition, it is the only legal event in New Zealand providing the opportunity to meet and see all the leading legal technology in the one place on the one day.

 The event is all about challenging the thinking of legal professionals – helping them to adapt and thrive in a profession that’s facing considerable change and explore opportunities to deliver legal services for today and the future.
-Often this is about encouraging them to think differently, to what they may have been accustomed.
-LawFest is the event for all legal professionals, from those new to technology, through to the those at the forefront of legal innovation aiming to stay ahead of the game.
+Often this is about encouraging them to think differently, to what they were learning before.
+LawFest is the event for all legal professionals, from those new to technology.
+Through to the those at the forefront of legal innovation aiming to stay ahead of the game.